default search action

 Psychological targeting: nudge or boost to foster mindful and sustainable consumption?
 961-962 - Lavindra de Silva, Alan Mycroft:

 AI4People or People4AI?
 On human adaptation to AI at work.
-967-968 - Masoumeh Mansouri:
+967-968 - Masoumeh Mansouri

 Empathetic AI for ethics-in-the-small.
-973-974 - Davor Petreski, Ibrahim C. Hashim:
+973-974 - Davor Petreski

 The importance of transparency in naming conventions, designs, and operations of safety features: from modern ADAS to fully autonomous driving functions.
 983-993 - Matteo Fabbri:

 Every word you say: algorithmic mediation and implications of data-driven scholarly communication.
-1003-1012 - Marcel Naudé, Kolawole John Adebayo, Rohan Nanda:
+1003-1012 - Marcel Naudé, Kolawole John Adebayo, Rohan Nanda

 A machine learning approach to recognize bias and discrimination in job advertisements.
 1025-1038